Joe Owen (rugby union)

-Joe Owen (born 16 August 2001) is an English professional rugby union footballer who plays as a lock for Rugby Premiership side Bristol Bears.
+Joe Owen (born 16 August 2001) is an English professional rugby union footballer who plays as a lock for Premiership Rugby side Bristol Bears.

 Career

-He played for Clifton RFC in the 2021-22 season prior to joining Bristol Bears in 2022.
+Owen played for Clifton RFC in the 2021-22 season prior to joining Bristol Bears in 2022.
 He played for the club in the Premiership Rugby Cup, with performances including a 40-yard solo try against Doncaster Knights in September 2023.
-After also making his league debut during the 2023-24 season, he signed a new professional contract with the club in March 2024.
+After also making his league debut during the 2023-24 season, Owen signed a new professional contract with the club in March 2024.
 He made his first Premiership Rugby start on 29 November 2024, in a 48-28 win over Harlequins.

+In November 2025, Owen represented England A in a victory against Spain.

 Personal life

-He attended The King's School, Gloucester.
+Owen attended The King's School, Gloucester.